Biscayne Bay: North Bay

 More than 20 islands in North Bay north from the MacArthur Causeway have been created, in whole or in part, with material dredged from the lagoon bottom.
 Most of the islands, such as the Venetian Islands, are residential.
+Brickell Key, another residential island, is just south of the mouth of the Miami River.
 Dodge Island, across the main ship channel to the south of the MacArthur Causeway, was enlarged in the 1960s when the Port of Miami was moved there from the mainland north of Bayfront Park.
 The Miami Marine Stadium was built on the north side of the Rickenbacker Causeway extending from the east side of Virginia Key in the early 1960s.
 There are also many undeveloped spoil islands in North Bay, such as Sandspur Island and the Picnic Islands.

 Central Bay

 Central Bay is the largest part of the bay.
 It extends from the Rickenbacker Causeway and Virginia Key on the north to the Featherbed Bank, which runs across the bay from Black Point to Boca Chita Key.
-(Brown et al. define Central Bay as extending south to Card Sound.)
 It is separated from the Atlantic Ocean by Key Biscayne, the Safety Valve, and the Ragged Keys, the northernmost of the Florida Keys.
-It is bordered on the western shore by the municipalities of Miami, Coral Gables, Palmetto Bay, and Cutler Bay, and a portion of unincorporated Miami-Dade County.
-The Village of Key Biscayne occupies the middle third of the island of Key Biscayne on the eastern side of Central Bay.
+It is bordered on the western shore by the municipalities of Miami, Coral Gables, Palmetto Bay, Cutler Bay, and a portion of unincorporated Miami-Dade County.
+Key Biscayne occupies the middle third of the island on the eastern side of Central Bay.

 Fresh water sources for Central Bay include the Coral Gables Waterway and Snapper Creek.
-Tidal flow between Central Bay and the ocean is through Bear Cut (between Virginia Key and Key Biscayne) and across the Safety Valve.
+Tidal flow between Central Bay and the ocean is through Bear Cut between Virginia Key and Key Biscayne and across the Safety Valve.
 The development that has so transformed North Bay has spread over much of the northern shores of Central Bay.
-The Miami Seaquarium and the University of Miami's Rosenstiel School of Marine and Atmospheric Science are located on the southern end of Virginia Key, the only part of that island bordering on Central Bay.
-Brickell Key, just south of the mouth of the Miami River, and Grove Isle, near the Miami neighborhood of Coconut Grove, are artificial islands in Central Bay.
+Miami Seaquarium and the University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science are located on the southern end of Virginia Key, the only part of that island bordering on Central Bay.
+Grove Isle, near the Miami neighborhood of Coconut Grove, is an artificial island in Central Bay.
 The large marina at Dinner Key is also in Coconut Grove.
 Central Bay has been adversely affected primarily by bulkheading, urban runoff discharged by canals, and the loss of natural fresh water flow.